 If you understand these interactions, most of the time you can use the pill and other kinds of hormonal birth control effectively.

 Different types of anti-seizure medications interact with hormonal birth control in different ways:

-Finally, there are "neutral" drugs which don't have any effect on hormone breakdown.
-Gabapentin (Neurontin), lamotrigine (Lamictal), levetiracetam (Keppra), clobazam, clonazepam, ethosuximide, Lyrica, sodium valproate, Zonegran, and tiagabine (Gabitril) will not interfere with your birth control.
+- Finally, there are "neutral" drugs which don't have any effect on hormone breakdown.
+Clobazam, clonazepam, ethosuximide, gabapentin (Neurontin), lamotrigine (Lamictal), levetiracetam (Keppra), Lyrica, sodium valproate, tiagabine (Gabitril), and Zonegran, and will not interfere with your birth control.

 Reliable Birth Control When You Have Epilepsy

 If you are taking a liver enzyme-inducing drug, and you want to use hormonal birth control, you should talk to your neurologist and your gynecologist.
 It is a good idea to use a second method of birth control as a backup.
 Barrier methods, like condoms, diaphragms, and new-generation IUDs, are good options.